amandp13/amandp13/readme.md

 ### Description
--Created a Logo for the Application
+* Created a Logo for the Application
--Logo size is 500x500 px
+* Logo size is 500x500 px
--Used an image of the mosquito to trace its outline using the pen tool.
+* Used an image of the mosquito to trace its outline using the pen tool.
--Used a circle shape for the lens.
+* Used a circle shape for the lens.
--Used a pen tool for the handle of the magnifying glass.
+* Used a pen tool for the handle of the magnifying glass.

 ### Checklist